mattgiguere/pyutil/README.md

 - **connectChironDB.py**: A routine for establishing a connection to the CHIRON MySQL database.

-Examples:
+  - **Examples**:
-for an SQLAlchemy `mysql+pymysql` engine: for a pymysql connection:
+    - For a pymysql connection:
 ```python
 from pyutil import connectChironDB as ccdb
 conn = ccdb.connectChironDB(legacy=True)
 ```
+    - For an SQLAlchemy `mysql+pymysql` engine:

       The MySQL connection flavor has been deprecated in `pandas` and will be removed in a future version.
 However, MySQL will still be supported through SQLAlchemy.
 To prepare for this (and get rid of the annoying warning messages), the default object returned from `connectChironDB` is now an SQLAlchemy engine:
 ```python
 from pyutil import connectChironDB as ccdb
 engine = ccdb.connectChironDB()
 ```

 - **getChironSpec.py**: A routine for retrieving and continuum normalizing spectra from the CHIRON Spectrometer.
 Continuum normalization in this case divides each echelle order by a polynomial fit to the respective order in the master flat field.
 An example of using `getChironSpec` is shown below.
 ```python
 from pyutil.getChironSpec import getChironSpec